jimkring/nuitka-zig-cc/README.md

 The current approach that this test project takes is:

-- Use a shell script named `zig-clang-cc.sh` that calls `zig cc` and passes it all command line arguments the script basically just looks like this -> `zig cc "$@"`.
+- Use a shell script named `zig-clang-cc.sh` that calls `zig cc` and passes it all command line arguments.
+The script is simple and badically just does this -> `zig cc "$@"`.
 This "fools" Nuitka into thinking that zig cc is clang.
 - Also, be sure to pass the `--clang` option to the zig command.
 - You can use Nuitka's `--standalone` option